pfgithub/scpl/docs/actions/convertimage.md

 > This action is not yet complete.
 Some arguments may be missing.

+## description
+### summary
+Converts the images passed into the action to the specified image format.

 ### usage
 `convertimage undefined=[???] quality=[string number] preservemetadata=[string boolean|variable]`